tarunsha009/Python/Python_inbuilt/itertools-module/itertools.md

 5. combinations(iterable, r)
 Generates all possible combinations of an iterable’s elements of length r.
+Here size matters and it will generate the combination of that length only.

 Example: